genderkit/genderkit/_articles/waxing.md

 A traditional alternative to waxing is a very similar technique called sugaring, which replaces the wax with a sticky paste.

+Eyebrows are often waxed to remove stray hairs that are seperate from the main eyebrow, to reshape the eyebrows or make them thinner, or to remove hair from the bottom to make the eyebrows look higher up on the face.

 Waxing can be carried out using an at home kit bought from a supermarket or chemists, or by a professional beautician in a beauty salon.

 There are currently no national standards for beauty salons, and anyone can legally start a salon in most parts of the country.
 However, many salons have voluntarily joined professional organisations that maintain registers of beauticians who have a minimum level of educational qualifications to be able to provide safe and hygienic treatment.